appliedblockchain/ab-website/README.md

 | Staging | staging | [beta.appliedblockchain.com](https://beta.appliedblockchain.com/) |
 | Production | master | [appliedblockchain.com](https://appliedblockchain.com/) |

 > Even small text changes can have a graphical impact on the look of the website.
-Carefully check any changes you make on the content.
+Carefully check any changes you make on staging.

 <!------------------------------------------------------>
 <p>&nbsp;</p>